-2.8 Financial plan
+2.9 Financial plan

 The scheme should submit detailed projections for the amalgamated scheme on a consolidated level and on a per option level, for at least two full calendar years.

-The financial projections for the amalgamated scheme should comprise of at least the following information (this should also be submitted electronically):
+The financial projections for the amalgamated scheme should comprise at least the following information (this should be submitted electronically in an excel workbook as well):

-- a) A detailed consolidated statement of comprehensive income per month.
-Please refer to Annexure A. - b) A detailed statement of comprehensive income per benefit option per month.
-Please refer to Annexure A. - c) A detailed consolidated year to date statement of comprehensive income.
+- A detailed consolidated statement of comprehensive income per month for the first year.
+Please refer to Annexure A; - A detailed statement of comprehensive income per benefit option per month for the first year.
+Please refer to Annexure A; and - A detailed consolidated year to date statement of comprehensive income.
 Please refer to Annexure B.